 8057 Zürich +41 (0) 44 635 50 email@example.com

-The goal of her research at the Interface group is the development of a novel model for blood damage in ventricular assist devices, which are artificial hearts that can support or substitute the patient’s heart function.
+The goal of her research at the Interface group was the development of a novel model for blood damage in ventricular assist devices, which are artificial hearts that can support or substitute the patient’s heart function.
 This includes computational modeling of both the blood flow and the deformation of cells, as well as in-vitro experiments on human erythrocytes.
-Her research project is part of the Zurich Heart Project, a joint program of the University, ETH and University Hospital Zurich.
+Her research project was part of the Zurich Heart Project, a joint program of the University, ETH and University Hospital Zurich.

 Wiegmann L, de Zélicourt DA, Speer O, Muller A, Goede JS, Seifert B and Kurtcuoglu V (2017) Influence of Standard Laboratory Procedures on Measures of Erythrocyte Damage.
 Front.
 Physiol.
 8:731. doi: 10.3389/fphys.2017.00731

 Wiegmann L, Boës S, de Zélicourt DA, Thamsen B, Schmid Daners M, Meboldt M, Kurtcuoglu V (2017) Blood Pump Design Variations and Their Influence on Hydraulic Performance and Indicators of Hemocompatibility.
 Annals of Biomedical Engineering. https://doi.org/10.1007/s10439-017-1951-0

 - Wiegmann L, de Zélicourt D, Kurtcuoglu V. Towards a better understanding of hemolysis: Particles’ shear stress histories in a ventricular assist device (VAD), in 42nd Meeting of the European Society of Artificial Organs (ESAO), Leuven, Belgium, 2015